BIOS

 Photo: Evan Smith

-Andi Leahy, from New York City, began playing the fiddle at the age of 9.
+Andi Leahy, Originally from New York City, began playing the fiddle at the age of about 9, learning from local fiddler, Tommy Kagan.
+She then pursued instruction with New York Irish fiddler and first American born All-Ireland Fleadh Champion, Kathleen Collins.
 She traveled to Ireland several times as a youngster, honing her craft through the aural tradition of music among great Irish musicians there, and also at home amongst New York-based Irish musicians.
 Her early influences include Kathleen Collins, Tommy Peoples, Kevin Burke, Paddy Glackin, and old recordings of Michael Coleman, as well as the many brilliant musicians of County Clare and Galway and parts of Northern Ireland.

 At the age of 13, she took first place in the Bronx Fleadh Ceol, but soon abandoned the philosophy behind competition in music for various reasons.
 However, while respecting the tradition, she holds that “music is played, not to win medals, but to individually and collectively create beautiful music and to perform with sincere passion which comes from the heart.”